SantiagoLopezDavid/Famous-Paintings-Database-Analysis/database/README.md

 # Data
 This folder contains all the data used at the two stages of the project.
 1. **raw-data** folder: Contains the Dataset as downloaded from [Kaggle](https://www.kaggle.com/datasets/mexwell/famous-paintings/data).
 2. **processed-data** folder: Contains the Dataset after the Data Cleaning & Preparation phase.
-This is the Dataset used in **PGAdmin4**
+This is the final Dataset used in this project.

 ## Data Cleaning & Preparation
 In this phase we perform multiple steps: